VIPlearner/weather/README.md

 1. Clone the repository
 2. Open in Android Studio
-3. Add your API keys to `secrets.properties` if needed
+3. Add your Maps API keys to `secrets.properties` if needed
 4. Build and run

 ## Requirements